 - Protection of Intellectual Property (IP) Rights

 The draft rules state that providers are responsible for ensuring that their AI training data does not include content that infringes on copyright.
 However, the phrasing of the rule is vague and leaves many questions unanswered.
 It does not specify what uses of training material by AI tools are considered an infringement.
-The draft rules further hold that IP rights must not be violated in the provision of generative AI services, meaning that the generated content must also not violate IP rights.
+The draft rules further hold that IP rights must not be violated in the provision of generative AI services.
+Commercial secrets need to be protected and advantages in algorithms, data,

 - Privacy and data protection